 - 24 terabytes of data recovered from RAID 6 array with newly developed toolset.

-- German service partner turns to Ontrack to recover data for customer facing loss of business and personal data from external RAID drives.
+- German service partner turns to Ontrack to recover business and personal data from external RAID drives.

 - Only Available at Ontrack: IBM Storwize Data Recovery